Publications

 Housing Market Channel of Monetary Policy: the Role of Residents in Their 50s

-Submitted.
+R&R at European Economic Review.
 Download latest version: here.

 The response of housing demand to changes in interest rates is a key mechanism of monetary policy.
 This paper shows that the effect of monetary policy shocks, identified through high-frequency event studies, on housing demand depends on the age-structure of the market.
 Both across U.S. metro areas and across states, local housing prices drop more after monetary policy tightens whenever the share of population between 50 and 65 years of age is higher.
 If the share of population in a metro area 50-55 years old increases by one percentage point, a one standard deviation monetary policy shock depresses housing prices by an additional 0.413 percent after 3 quarters.
 A stronger investment motive in the demand for real estate by this age group is a possible mechanism.
 I show that this differential reaction of housing prices is already detectable by the quarter of the shock, and is followed by a differential response in employment starting about four quarters after the shock.